I’m pretty sure that in the future I’ll be telling my grandkids about these magical places that used to exist called record stores.

 When I went to college in Kearney, NE, there was Dusty’s Records downtown.
 Dusty’s was the full-on High Fidelity music snob experience; and I loved it.

-Recently I watched the documentary All Things Must Pass about the birth, rise and fall of Tower Records from the 1960’s through the end of the century.
+Recently I watched the documentary All Things Must Pass about the birth, rise, and fall of Tower Records from the 1960’s through the end of the century.
 It’s great, see it.

 So, I turned to Facebook and put out that question.

-Judging by the response, one of the biggest places that Sioux Falls music lovers got their records were from Lewis stores, back when they had a music department.
+Judging by the response, one of the biggest places that Sioux Falls music lovers got their records was from Lewis stores, back when they had a music department.
 For a while, it was THE place in town to get your 45s.

 Of all the responses, only two are still alive and kicking: Last Stop CD Shop which has been doing it since the 90s, and Ernie November which opened in 1983.